gboehl/macro_puzzles/README.rst

 * **The U.S. Pulic Debt Valuation Puzzle**\ : The market value of outstanding U.S. government debt in the exceeds the expected present discounted value of current and future primary surpluses by a multiple of U.S. GDP. *(Jiang et al, 2019, NBER WP 26583)*
 * **The Fiscal Price Puzzle**\ : VAR evidence suggests that inflation tends to decline when government spending increases. *(Jørgensen and Ravn, 2019, unpublished manuscript)*
+* **The Fiscal Multiplier Puzzle**\ : Asymptotically, the power of a fiscal expansion grows exponentially with the expected duration of a liquidity trap. *(Farhi and Werning, 2016, Handbook of Macroeconomics)*

 Behavioral Macro